 - Chief marketing officer

 Marketing tools and techniques change at rapid speeds, which is why developing your skills and knowledge with an online MBA degree simultaneous to working in the field can be so advantageous.
-What’s more, the critical thinking and data-driven decision-making skills you can gain during your studies will remain relevant for many years to come.
+What’s more, the critical thinking, business decision-making and data-driven decision-making skills you can gain during your studies will remain relevant for many years after you graduate.

 Supply Chain Management